How to Build Custom GPS Vehicle Tracking System

 Start by figuring out what hardware you will need for the desired type of technology.
 Asset trackers relying on GPS typically include the following parts:

 - an adapter if you’re building a GPS device for a vehicle,

 - microcontrollers for memory and peripheral devices, and

 - a GSM module to connect to smartphones and other mobile devices.

 Develop the software

-After settling on the hardware, you need to design software that will perceive and interpret the data from your GPS device.
+After settling on the hardware, you need to design software to perceive and interpret your GPS device's data.
 This low-level back-end functionality is typically coded in C.

 For higher-level features, such as instilling a geofence, implementing automatic alerts, visual representations, optional route optimization features, AR/VR additions for better inventory management, and other desired pieces of functionality, developers use languages that work best with their chosen platforms.